 Supervision allows time to reflect on development, training, providing opportunity for growth and involving challenges to previous assumptions and practices.
-Supervision provides the opportunity to discuss and explore additional issues, such as, therapist and supervisor accountability as well as ethical principles, legal and diversity consideration.
+Supervision provides the opportunity to discuss and explore additional issues, such as, therapist and supervisor accountability, ethical principles, legal issues and diversity consideration.

-During our initial session we will discuss your goals and requirement for supervision, and then agreeing an informal working contract.
+During our initial session we will discuss your goals and requirement for supervision, and then agree on an informal working contract.

-I believe that the relationship between myself and the supervisee is pivotol in maintaining an effective working supervisory relationship.
+I believe that the relationship between myself and the supervisee is pivotal in maintaining an effective working supervisory relationship.